Why choose to have a private consultation?

 - You can keep it all private – even from your friends and family.

 Unlike seeing some types of medical specialists where a physical examination is almost always necessary, a consultant psychiatrist seldom needs to do more than listen to your story and talk with you about it for an hour or so.
-It is therefore not only possible to have your consultation on a secure internet video link (to any sort of digital device), the research shows that, in many ways, it is preferable.
+It is therefore not only possible to have your consultation on a secure internet video link (via your desktop computer, tablet or mobile phone) but research shows that, in many ways, it is preferable.

 An online private consultation takes place within a few days rather than in a couple of weeks; and at any time that suits you.
 What is more, using our online system is definitely cheaper than seeing a private psychiatrist in any face to face setting.

 Our standard adult diagnostic assessment costs £300.00.
-This gives you an hour with your chosen psychiatrist who will then send you their formal diagnostic opinion, their recommendations, and an agreed treatment plan, all set out in a letter or report.
+This gives you an hour with your chosen psychiatrist after which you will be sent a letter or report containing their formal diagnostic opinion, their recommendations and an agreed treatment plan.

 The details of this will have been discussed with you in the consultation.
 There can be additional fees incurred, for instance if we privately prescribe medication, but you will be clearly told about these at the time.